nccgroup/ghostrings/README.md

    * In the "Defined Strings" window, enable the "Mem Block" column and filter by memory block to select all strings in `.rodata`, `.rdata`, or `__rodata`.
 Then right-click in the code listing and choose "Clear Code Bytes".
 2. *(Optional)* Run `GoKnownStrings.java` to detect some standard strings.
 3. Run `GoStaticStrings.java`.
+4. Run `GoFuncCallStrings.java` *(if the Golang binary version is supported by Ghidra's built-in Golang features)*.
-4. Run `GoDynamicStrings.java`.
+5. Run `GoDynamicStrings.java`.
-5. Run `GoStringFiller.java`.
+6. Run `GoStringFiller.java`.
    * If it detects a violation of the ascending length order of string data, clear any false positive string definitions in that area and re-run the script.
 There is an option to do this automatically.
    * If the binary is stripped, locate the area of one byte strings found by the dynamic strings script.
      Ensure it's the start of the grouped together non-null-terminated strings (more strings should be defined after with length in ascending order).
      Create the label `go.string.*` at the first one byte string.
-6. Check for remaining gaps in `go.string.*`, and define any strings with obvious start and end points.
+7. Check for remaining gaps in `go.string.*`, and define any strings with obvious start and end points.
    * To make the most use of `GoStringFiller.java`, identify where the string lengths are changing over in undefined string data and define the strings closest to that boundary.
 Then re-run `GoStringFiller.java` to automatically fill in spots where it can correctly determine the length of remaining undefined strings.
-7. *(Optional)* Re-run Ghidra's built-in ASCII String analysis tool.
+8. *(Optional)* Re-run Ghidra's built-in ASCII String analysis tool.
    * Disable overwriting existing strings.
 Run with and then without the null terminator requirement.